metasnf

 The data_list

-dataframes (like the one already created), but with some additional
+(like the one already created), but with some additional metadata about

-dataframes we want to directly use as inputs for the clustering.
-Out of
+directly use as inputs for the clustering.
+Let’s say we are working in a

-where the anxiety and depression data are especially important outcomes,
+context where the anxiety and depression data are especially important

-and we want to know if we can find subtypes using the rest of the data
+outcomes and we want to know if we can find subtypes using the other

-which still do a good job of separating out subjects by their anxiety
+data which still do a good job of separating out observations by their

-We’ll start by creating a data list that stores our input features.
+We’ll start by initializing a data list that stores our input features.

 # Note that you do not need to explicitly name every single named element